Maggie's Farm: Cover versions

 A much heavier version is Rage Against the Machine's interpretation appearing on their 2000 covers album, Renegades.
 In this version the line "She's 68 but she says she's 54" has been changed to "She's 68 but she says she's 24".
 This is actually a change Dylan made for the electric version of "Maggie's Farm" he performed at the 1965 Newport Festival.
 Rage Against the Machine's version of the song was featured during the end credits of the 2010 buddy cop film The Other Guys.

 The song is performed by Stephen Malkmus and The Million Dollar Bashers – a supergroup, which includes members of Sonic Youth and Television – on the soundtrack of the 2007 Dylan biopic I'm Not There.

 Muse often perform a variation of the main riff from the Rage Against the Machine cover of the song as an outro to "Map of the Problematique".

 The Catalan band Mazoni performed a version of "Maggie's Farm" translated into the Catalan language, "La granja de la Paula", on their album Si els dits fossin xilòfons (Bankrobber, 2007).
 The translated lyrics follow the English version, but the name "Maggie" is changed to "Paula".

 In 2006 Silvertide covered the song for the film Lady in the Water.

 The song is covered by Hot Tuna on their 1992 Live at Sweetwater album.

+Canadian singer-songwriter Dan Mangan covered the song on his 2024 "mixtape" album Being Elsewhere Mix.

+Covered 40 times by the Grateful Dead starting in 1987.